blog-logo

 ABOUT THE AUTHOR

-Anna Leo Holder leads the Client Experience, Compliance and Enrollment teams and works to deliver superior customer service to FrankCrum’s PEO clients nationwide.
+Anna leads the Client Experience, Benefits, and Revenue Operations teams and works to deliver superior customer service to FrankCrum’s PEO clients nationwide.
+Anna is also in charge of the team responsible for FrankCrum technology products.
 She has been with FrankCrum since 2006 and strives to foster improvements in customer satisfaction and develop ongoing strategies for success.